 If the person exposed to the water has died or is incapacitated, a legal representative—typically a parent, child, spouse, or sibling—can file a lawsuit on their behalf.

-After your administrative claim is correctly filed, the TCU has six months to either accept or deny your claim.
-You could reach a settlement with the government at this point.
-But if your claim is denied, you can file your lawsuit in in the U.S. District Court for the Eastern District of North Carolina.
+After your administrative claim is correctly filed, the Torts Claim Unit has six months to either accept or deny your claim.
+If your claim is accepted, you may reach a settlement with the government at this point.
+If your claim is denied, you can then file your lawsuit in the U.S. District Court for the Eastern District of North Carolina.